symfony/ux/src/LiveComponent/src/Resources/doc/index.rst

     <div class="widget" style="color: black;" <!-- other live attributes -->>
         <!-- ... -->

-data-action=“live#update”: Re-rendering on LiveProp Change
+data-action="live#update": Re-rendering on LiveProp Change
 ----------------------------------------------------------

 Could we allow the user to *choose* the ``$min`` and ``$max`` values and